Outpatient Mental Health Treatment in Denver

 Intensive Outpatient Program (IOP)

-IOP is often helpful when symptoms start to interfere with daily functioning and more consistent support is needed, but full-day treatment isn’t necessary.
+IOP is often the right fit when symptoms are interfering with daily functioning and more consistent support is needed, but full-day treatment isn’t necessary.

 Partial Hospitalization Program (PHP)

 PHP may be appropriate during periods of significant distress, when stability feels fragile, or when safety needs closer attention.
 Many clients begin in PHP and step down to IOP as things stabilize.
-Others start in IOP and adjust upward or downward as needed.
+Others enter at IOP and adjust based on what’s clinically needed.

 Care plans aren’t rigid.
 They respond to what’s happening in real time.